A topic from the subject of Quantification in Chemistry.

 • Stoichiometry: The stoichiometry of a chemical reaction is the relationship between the reactants and products of the reaction.
 Stoichiometry is used to calculate the amount of reactants and products that are needed for a given reaction.

 • Thermodynamics: Thermodynamics is the study of energy and its relationship to matter.
-Thermodynamics is used to calculate the heat and work that are involved in chemical processes.
+Thermodynamics is used to calculate the heat and work involved in chemical processes.

 • Mass transfer: Mass transfer is the movement of mass from one place to another.
 Mass transfer is used to design and operate chemical processes that involve the separation of materials.